 Miyazaki-jingu Shrine 宮崎神宮

-Explore a tropical forest shrine dedicated to Japan's first emperor
+Explore a magnificent forest shrine dedicated to Japan's first emperor

 - The sansha mairi forest walk, taking in all three shrines